bmartino1/clamav-alpine/README.md

   --health-interval=60s \
   --health-retries=3 \
   bmmbmm01/clamav-alpine
 ```

 Use `-d` instead of `-it` if you want to detach and move along.

 #### Volumes

-There are 3 Main volumes in the image that should have there own volume mounts...
+There are 3 main volumes in the image that should have their own volume mounts:
-- /mnt/user/appdata/ClamAV/log:/var/log/clamav  # Log storage but will function with out it mounted
+- /mnt/user/appdata/ClamAV/log:/var/log/clamav  # Log storage but will function without it mounted
-- /mnt/user/appdata/ClamAV/db:/var/lib/clamav  # ClamAV database but will function with out it mounted recomend for access to what is scaned
+- /mnt/user/appdata/ClamAV/db:/var/lib/clamav  # ClamAV database but will function without it mounted; recommended for access to what is scanned
-- /mnt/user/appdata/ClamAV/etc:/etc/clamav  # ClamAV configuration but will function with out it mounted recomend to edite exclude files to bottom of clamd
+- /mnt/user/appdata/ClamAV/etc:/etc/clamav  # ClamAV configuration but will function without it mounted; recommended to edit exclude files at the bottom of clamd
-- /mnt/user:/scan  # The directory to scan (Defulat /mnt/user) MUST HAVE!
+- /mnt/user:/scan  # The directory to scan (default /mnt/user) MUST HAVE!

-### Examples docker run
+### Examples Unraid Docker Run

 ```
 docker run -d \